Contract Labour Act Confusion: Do We Need to Renew the License if Workers Drop Below 20?

 anji kumar

 First of all, you run the contract in AP or some other state.
-In the contract, labour is divided into two types: one is state, and the other is central.
+In the contract, labor is divided into two types: one is state, and the other is central.
 In AP, the contract falls under the state.
 If more than 5 members are involved, you need to take a license.
 In the central, if more than 20 are involved, you need to obtain a license.
 If the number is below that, you just need to maintain all records under the Contract Labour Act.
 You do not need to apply for a renewal license.

 Anji